18F/myusa-ux/research/usability/sprint22_research-plan.md

 # Account management screens research plan

 ## Goals
-* Identify account management problems
+* Get a first-take evaluation of the account management screens
-* Get more data about problems with authorization screen
+* Get more data about the known usability problems with authorization screen

-### Questions
+### Questions to answer

 1. Should we remove options from permissions screen?
-2. Can people successfully change their profile information?
+2. What screens should we address first?

 ### Metrics

-* Whether the problems prevent any of the participants from completing the tasks
+* Whether problems prevent any of the participants from completing the tasks
-* If more than half report that they would not use MyUSA under everyday circumstances

 ## Methods
 * 45 min interview with 18F-ers who are unfamiliar with the MyUSA web interface